ibexa/documentation-developer/docs/guide/order_history/order_history_local_orders.md

 Invoices for local orders are available only for the current user.

-Order history details contain a link in the header to the invoice page:
+In the header of the order history details page, there is a link to the invoice page:

 ![](../img/orderhistory_invoice.png)